flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 - Entry fields to configure PAX and Cargo
 - Per passenger weight and baggage weight entry
 - Boarding time settings
-- Dynamic CG and payload chart
+- Dynamic CG and payload chart - [Learn More Above](#aircraft-cg-envelopes).

+!!! tip "Minimum Landing Weight (MLDW)"
+    This will auto populate on the CG envelope chart once you complete the `INIT FUEL PRED` page on the MCDU.
+However, please note that this is placeholder logic since more accurate fuel prediction will require accurate fuel burn predictions which are currently not yet available.

 ##### Passengers and Cargo Configuration